 Examples of recent work include:

-- Representing a living claimant (led by Michael Rawlinson QC) diagnosed with mesothelioma as a result of secondary exposure to asbestos from her husband’s overalls.
+- Representing a living claimant (led by Michael Rawlinson KC) diagnosed with mesothelioma as a result of secondary exposure to asbestos from her husband’s overalls.

 - Acting for a claimant in an asbestosis claim where date of knowledge and level of exposure are in issue.